benbalter/open-source-for-government/index.md

 GitHub can also be used to host blogs and micro sites using the built in Jekyll engine (and their GitHub pages feature).
 [More Info](http://pages.github.com/)

+### Social Coding

+Two things that makes GitHub a bit different from many other code sharing services are the concepts of the fork and pull request.

+#### Forking

+A fork is an alternate or parallel copy of a piece of software.
+Forks are created from public repositories from often unaffiliated developers.
+A GitHub user may fork a repository because they simply want a snapshot of the code as a simply bookmark, or more commonly, fork the repository in hopes of improving upon it.
+Even a user does not have permission to write to an agencies repository (e.g., a member of the public), they can always fork the repository, and make the desired changes in their fork without affecting the original.

+#### Pull Requests

+Pull requests allow other, unaffiliated developers to submit their improvements for consideration by the original project.
+The project administrators are publicly presented with the changes, along with a forum to discuss them, and can then either choose to accept or reject the proposed improvements.
+In most cases, once accepted, the changes are automatically merged and the contributor is given credit in the commit log.

+It is [perfectly acceptable](http://ben.balter.com/2012/04/15/cfpb-accepts-first-citizen-submitted-pull-request-on-behalf-of-federal-government/) (and even encouraged) for the government to accept pull requests from the public.

 ### Records

 When it comes to records, the good news about GitHub (and git), is that its chief purpose is to keep track of who made changes to what file when.
 In order to conform with the necessary records requirements, you must associate your commits with your .gov e-mail address so that notifications are properly captured by your agency's records management system.
 You can do this two ways: